2022 Ford Maverick Review, Ratings, Specs, Prices, and Photos

 Buying tip

-The 2022 Ford Maverick tests the small-truck waters, with running gear that’s already a runaway hit.
+The 2022 Ford Maverick recasts the pickup as a small, high-efficiency Swiss Army knife.

 What kind of vehicle is the 2022 Ford Maverick?
 What does it compare to?

-The 2022 Ford Maverick pickup truck becomes the smallest vehicle with a bed in Ford’s lineup.
+The 2022 Ford Maverick joins Ford’s pickup family as its smallest, newest member.
+There’s not an ounce of feigned utility in the new Mav: it may be the only vehicle that can lure drivers out of other trucks and out of economy cars.
 With running gear shared by the Bronco Sport and Escape, the Ford Maverick has the Hyundai Santa Cruz as a chief rival.

 Is the 2022 Ford Maverick a good pickup truck?